Caltech Neurotechnology Laboratory

 Aims, Projects and More

-The CNTC aims to enable experiments that are currently out of reach for any individual laboratory and to develop expertise that will lead to dissemination of the technology across campus and the greater neuroscience community.
+The Caltech Neurotechnology Laboratory aims to enable experiments that are currently out of reach for any individual laboratory and to develop expertise that will lead to dissemination of the technology across campus and the greater neuroscience community.

 Example projects from the the recent past include: a custom two-photon microscope, assembly of high-channel-count multielectrode recording systems; customizing microscopes for imaging of genetically encoded and chemical sensors; constructing microscopes for imaging animal behavior; developing instrumented behavior chambers; developing software for automated analysis of animal behavior.

-The Center also plays a role in teaching, by training students and postdocs in machining techniques and instrumentation.
+The Laboratory also plays a role in teaching, by training students and postdocs in machining techniques and instrumentation.

 If your equipment needs exceeds what can readily be purchased commercially, or you need several incompatible pieces of equipment to communicate, contact Dr. Wagenaar to discuss possible solutions.